linqs/psl-website/wiki/Rule-Specification.md

 ```

 ### Unweighted
-Unweighted rules (constraints) are suffixed with a period:
+Unweighted rules are suffixed with a period:
 ```
 <rule> .
 ```